react-entanglement/react-entanglement/README.md

 ### Example with simple API

 In some part of the application we prepare the props and select what element to render.
-Note that in this snippet–where the `Scatter` is used–we don't need a reference to the component that we intend to render, since it's sent via the adapter by name.
+Note that in this snippet (where the `Scatter` is used) we don't need a reference to the component that we intend to render, since it's sent via the adapter by name.

 ```javascript
 // scatter.js